 At Cave B Inn & Spa Resort or Within Walking Distance

 Hiking: Our trail system will guide you gently around our property or take you down through the gorge to the banks of the mighty Columbia River with a side trip to a lovely waterfall.
-You can either sign up for a guided hike with one of our hiking guides or grab a map and the essentials and set out on your own.
+You can grab a map and the essentials and set out on your own.

 - Self-Guided River & Waterfall Trail Hikes: Grab our hiking trail map, our guide to the area’s birds and plant life, your own water bottle and sunscreen, and head down into the gorge hiking at your own pace.